 Birds get poisoned when

-trying to clean themselves and other animals like sea otters, whales can
+trying to clean themselves as crude oil sticks to feathers, and other animals like sea otters, whales can

 be poisoned too.

 ecosystem of an area can be devastated so that even creatures not

 directly poisoned can be affected if their food chain is disrupted.

 of detergents to break up oil slicks and disperse the pollution may